GreengageDB/greengage/README.md

 To improve the odds of the right discussion of your patch or idea happening, pay attention to what the community work cycle is.
 For example, if you send in a brand new idea in the beta phase of a release, we may defer review or target its inclusion for a later version.
-Feel free to ask on the mailing list to learn more about the Greenplum release policy and timing.
+Feel free to ask on the mailing list to learn more about the Greengage release policy and timing.

 ### Patch submission

-Once you are ready to share your work with the Greenplum core team and the rest of the Greenplum community, you should push all the commits to a branch in your own repository forked from the official Greenplum and [send us a pull request](https://help.github.com/articles/about-pull-requests/).
+Once you are ready to share your work with the Greengage core team and the rest of the Greengage community, you should push all the commits to a branch in your own repository forked from the official Greengage and [send us a pull request](https://help.github.com/articles/about-pull-requests/).

 We welcome submissions which are work in-progress in order to get feedback early